 Oxford University’s Clore Music Studios opened its doors in summer 2019 and features a double-height rehearsal space on the ground floor within a 3 storey solid stone structure.
 Two studios dedicated to chamber music rehearsal sit on the upper floors alongside four other practice rooms.

-The contemporary building is connected to the neighbouring Savile House by way of a glazed atrium extending into the partially sunk ground floor rehearsal studio, and subsequently providing a direct visual connection to the street.
+The contemporary building is connected to the neighbouring Savile House by way of a glazed atrium extending into the partially sunk ground floor rehearsal studio, providing a direct visual connection to the street.

 The key acoustic design issues considered by Sandy Brown were: